 The Ontario Student Assistance Program (OSAP) is an application-based government aid program for Ontario resident students.
 Based on the government's assessment of your educational costs and expected financial resources, OSAP offers a mixture of repayable loans and grants (money you will not need to repay).

-The Ministry of Advanced Education and Skills Development is encouraging students to apply for OSAP for the 2017-18 academic year.
+The Ministry of Training, Colleges and Universities (MTCU) is encouraging students to apply for OSAP.
 To help them with their applications, the Ministry created a helpful ‘How to Apply for OSAP’ video that provides a simple overview of the application process.

 The information on this site is primarily for full-time York University degree students applying for OSAP aid, but we also have helpful information for certificate students, exchange students and non-degree students.
 The Student Financial Services site has information about part-time loans and grants.